greenbone/docs/src/common/systemd.rst

 .. warning::

-  Please be aware the **first startup** of the services may take several minutes or even hours!
+  Please be aware even if the :command:`systemctl start` commands are returning immediately the **first startup** of the services may take several minutes or even hours!

   At the first start the scanner needs to load all :term:`VTs<VT>` into Redis and *gvmd* must process the CERT and SCAP data. *gvmd* requests all VT information from the scanner after they are loaded by the scanner.
 The scan configurations are only available if a *Feed Import Owner* is set, *gvmd* can connect to the scanner and the VTs are fully loaded by both services.

+  Running vulnerability scan when not all data has been loaded may lead to empty or erroneous reports.
+You can check the :file:`/var/log/gvm/gvmd.log` file for activity and also have a look at the SecInfo pages (for example :menuselection:`SecInfo --> NVTs`).

 .. code-block::
   :caption: Finally starting the services